Warren Buffett offers Donald Trump some advice while celebrating Berkshire Hathaway's success

 Buffett cited the fact that Berkshire paid zero income tax in the decade before he took over in 1965 as a sure sign the investment was a mistake, but over time the amount Berkshire pays to the IRS has grown along with the conglomerate to hit $26.8 billion last year — “far more in corporate income tax than the U.S. government had ever received from any company — even the American tech titans that commanded market values in the trillions.”

 "Thank you, Uncle Sam.
 Someday your nieces and nephews at Berkshire hope to send you even larger payments than we did in 2024.
 Spend it wisely.
 Take care of the many who, for no fault of their own, get the short straws in life.
 They deserve better.
-And never forget that we need you to maintain a stable currency and that result requires both wisdom and vigilance on your part," Buffett wrote.
+And never forget that we need you to maintain a stable currency and that result requires both wisdom and vigilance on your part," Buffett wrote, reinforcing some of the Democratic ideals he has long supported.

 CFRA Research analyst Cathy Seifert said, “I thought honestly in a very subtle way that was a powerful message.”